freemansoft/vnet-p2s-vpn-bastion-azure/README.md

 1. Add VNET attached cloud shell using cloud shell ACI subnet.
 No obvious way to do that bound to a VNET with IaC
 1. Cloudshell should use PLE for storage access.
 IMO all storage should be accessed via PLE (JF)
 1. Script the download the VPN package from the p2s blade in the VNG
+1. Split the Hub and Scope VNET RG
+1. Split the Hub and Scope compute RG

 ## Scripts
 | Script                       | Required for Bastion | Required for P2S VPN | Purpose |